Solomon Perel: Biography

 Being still a minor, Perel was told he could not remain with the army.
 Instead, he was sent to a Hitler Youth boarding school in Braunschweig, where he continued to hide his Jewish identity under the name of Josef Perjell (changed to Josef Peters for the film Europa Europa).
 While there he was put through classes on Nazi racial theory and pre-military preparation exercises.
-In order to hide the fact that he was circumcised, he refrained from showering with other students whenever possible, or showered while facing the wall or while wearing underwear.
-At the time he had a girlfriend by the name of Leni Latsch.
-She was a member of the Nazi-instituted League of German Girls (BDM), so although Perel loved Leni he dared not tell her that he was Jewish, fearing of her informing the authorities.
+In order to hide the fact that he was circumcised, he refrained from showering with other students whenever possible or showered while facing the wall or while wearing underwear.
+At the time, he had a girlfriend by the name of Leni Latsch.
+She was a member of the Nazi-instituted League of German Girls (BDM), so although Perel loved Leni, he dared not tell her that he was Jewish, fearing of her informing the authorities.
 Later, Leni's widowed mother discovered he was Jewish but did not reveal his secret.

-Towards the end of the war, Perel was drafted into the army as an infantryman and assigned to guard a bridge armed with a handheld anti-tank rocket launcher.
+Towards the end of the war, Perel was drafted into the army as an infantryman and assigned to guard a bridge armed with a Panzerfaust.
 On the night of 20 April 1945, the eve of his 20th birthday, shortly after he had been inducted into the army, Perel was captured by the United States Army, without having engaged in combat.
 He was released the next day as he was a junior conscript.
-After the end of the war he briefly served as an interpreter for the Red Army.
-After traveling back to his birthplace, and making dozens of inquiries, he finally located his brother Yitzhak, who was also able to escape to the Soviet Union, and at that time was married and living in Munich (in the movie, Itzhak survives a Nazi camp and meets Solomon accidentally after being liberated by the Red Army).
+After the end of the war, he briefly served as an interpreter for the Red Army.
+After traveling back to his birthplace, and making dozens of inquiries, he finally located his brother Yitzhak, who was also able to escape to the Soviet Union, and at that time was married and living in Munich (in the movie, Yitzhak survives a Nazi camp and meets Solomon accidentally after being liberated by the Red Army).
 Perel moved to Munich to be with him.
 He learned that his father had died of starvation in the Łódź ghetto, his mother was murdered in a gassing truck in 1944, and his sister was shot while on a death march.
-Likewise he learned that his other brother, David, was alive and in Mandatory Palestine.
-Solomon resolved to join him, and in July 1948 sailed for Haifa, in the newly declared state of Israel.
+Likewise, he learned that his other brother, David, was alive and in Mandatory Palestine.
+Solomon resolved to join him, and in July 1948 sailed for Haifa in the newly declared state of Israel.

 Once in Israel, Perel was inducted into the Israel Defense Forces (IDF) and fought in the 1948 Arab–Israeli War.
-After being released from the Israeli army he became a businessman.
-In 1959 he married his wife Dvora, and they had two sons.
+After being released from the Israeli army, he became a businessman.
+In 1959, he married his wife Dvora and together, they had two sons.
 Perel did not return to Germany until 1985, at the invitation of the Mayor of Peine, to participate in a commemoration of the destruction of the Peine Synagogue.

-Perel died in Israel on 2 February 2023, at the age of 97.
+Perel died in Tel Aviv, Israel on 2 February 2023, at the age of 97.